Harnessing the Power of Networking as a Therapist

 You’re allowed to be discerning when it comes to your network.

-You’re allowed to refer clients only to certain therapists.
+You can only refer clients to certain therapists.
 This doesn’t make you an unkind therapist — or an unkind colleague.
-There may be certain therapists that you wouldn’t necessarily refer to someone who is close to you, and other colleagues who you feel comfortable referring to because you know their specialty and personality are solid fits for your referrals.
+You've probably met some therapists that you wouldn't recommend a close friend to.
+Then there are others you would feel comfortable referring to.
+If you know someone's specialty and personality you can decide if they are a good fit for your referrals.

-At the end of the day, you never want to alienate your peers or be too exclusionary, but you do have the right to be discerning.
-It’s all about striking a balance between being thoughtful and discerning about someone’s abilities, professionalism, and the goodness of fit for any number of potential clients to come into your stratosphere.
+At the end of the day, you never want to alienate your peers or be too exclusionary.
+But, you do have the right to be discerning.
+It’s about striking a balance between being thoughtful and discerning about someone’s abilities.
+Their professionalism and how well they fit with a potential client is the most important factor.

 Practice Gratitude and Acknowledge Referral Sources